werdani/werdani/README.md

 ### Here is What I'm Working On !! 👋

-- 🔭 I’m currently working on --> Student Of Computer Science
+- 🔭 I’m currently working on -> Student Of Computer Science
-- 🌱 I’m currently learning --> Django
+- 🌱 I’m currently learning -> Django
-- 👯 I’m looking to collaborate on --> Django
+- 👯 I’m looking to collaborate on -> Django
 - 💬 Ask me about -> Anything
 - 📫 How to reach me:-> [linkedin](https://www.linkedin.com/in/ammar-werdani/)
-- 😄 Pronouns: -> He / Him